 Whether you’re looking to escape the big smoke for the weekend or are a countryside dweller craving a fun packed day out, Brighton has something for everyone.
-Our Head of Comms Charlotte grew up in this city by the sea, and tells us about her favourite places in and around town.

 Where to Sleep in Brighton

 Our partner this month, the Artist Residence, boasts a beautiful branch in the centre of the city.

 Perfect for a special weekend away or overnight stay, the décor, service, and on-site restaurant and bar are hard to beat, and it even has a ping-pong room.
 Grab a room quickly as it gets booked up on weekends months in advance.
 If you’re just visiting for the day, you can still pop in to The Cocktail Shack where as well as enjoying a tipple you can also take a Cocktail Masterclass.

 Where to Eat in Brighton